makemoji/MakemojiSDKCocoapod/README.md

 * New emoji load dynamically and does not require a app update
 * Analytics Dashboard & CMS

-To obtain your SDK key please email: http://makemoji.com
+To obtain your SDK key please visit: http://makemoji.com

 **[Learn More](http://makemoji.com)**